-Examine the detailed models and exhibits that tell the story of the Citadel during the War of 1812, its causes and aftermath.
+Examine the detailed scale models and exhibits that tell the story of the Four Citadels.

 18 Signal Post

 Find out how the Citadel's tall masts were used for sending coded signals to both the citizens of Halifax and to the other forts that protected the harbour.